tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

 <a href="http://petstore.swagger.io/" class="noExtIcon"><img class="medium" src="images/swaggerui_authorize.png" alt="Authorization modal in Swagger UI" /></a>

 The Petstore example has an OAuth 2.0 security model.
-However, the authorization code is just for demo purposes.
+However, the authorization code is just for demonstration purposes.
 There isn't any real logic authorizing those requests, so you can simply close the Authorization modal.

 ### Make a request